R. D. Burman: Early life

-Initial successes

-Burman's first hit film as a film music director was Teesri Manzil (1966).
-Burman gave credit to lyricist Majrooh Sultanpuri for recommending him to Nasir Hussain, the producer and writer of the film.
-Vijay Anand also said that he had arranged a music session for Burman before Nasir Hussain.
-Teesri Manzil had six songs, all of which were written by Majrooh Sultanpuri, and sung by Mohammed Rafi.
-Four of these were duets with Asha Bhosle, whom Burman later married.
-Nasir Hussain went on to sign Burman and lyricist Majrooh Sultanpuri for six of his films including Baharon Ke Sapne (1967), Pyar Ka Mausam (1969) and Yaadon Ki Baaraat (1973).
-Burman's score for Padosan (1968) was well received.
-Meanwhile, he continued to work as his father's assistant for films including Jewel Thief (1967) and Prem Pujari (1970).

-Marriage
+Personal life

 Burman's first wife was Rita Patel, whom he had met in Darjeeling.
 Rita, a fan, had bet her friends that she would be able to get a film-date with Burman.
-The two married in 1966, and divorced in 1971.
+They two married in 1966, and divorced in 1971.
 The song Musafir Hoon Yaaron ("I'm a Traveller") from Parichay (1972) was composed while he was at a hotel after the separation.

-Burman married Asha Bhosle in 1980.
-Together, they recorded many hit songs and also staged many live performances.
+Burman married Asha Bhosle in 1980 after a protracted romance despite his mother's vehement opposition to their relationship.
+Together, the couple recorded many hit songs and also staged many live performances.
 However, towards the end of his life, they did not live together.
 Burman had financial difficulties, particularly later in his life.
 His mother Meera died in 2007, thirteen years after his death.
 She had been suffering from Alzheimer's even before her son's death.
 Just before her death she had been moved to an old age home, and moved back to her son's residence after the issue became a controversy.